LOADING ...

 this: "Poor old Reuben Clamzo" and you go "Clamzo Boys,

 Clamzo".
-That's the of the fourteen chicken dudes over
+That's the part of the fourteen dudes over

-on the side.
-That's what they used to sing.
+on the other side.
+That's what used to sing.
 They'd be

-calling these clams out of the water.
-Like them,
+calling these clams out of the water. taunting them,

 making fun of them.
-Clams get real mad and come out.
+Clams would get real mad and out.

 Here we go.
-I want you to it in case you ever have an
+I want you to sing it in case you have an

 occasion to join an Alliance.
 You know some of these

-things like them clams.
-If you wants to join one, now
+things them clams.
+If you ever wants to join one, now

-you some historic background.
+you have some background.
 So you know where these

-guys are coming from.
-It's not just 60's movement or
+guys are coming from. not just some 60's movement or

-Notice the distinction going to have to make now
+the distinction you're going to have to make now

-between the first and easy "Clamzo Clamzo" and the
+between the first and "Clamzo Boys Clamzo" and the

-Folk songs are serious. what Pete Seeger told me.
+Folk songs are serious.
+That's what Pete Seeger me.

-"Arlo I only to tell you one thing...folk songs are
+"Arlo I want to tell you one thing...folk songs are

 serious".
 I "right".
 Let's do it in C for Clam...

-it in G for Gee, I hope that big clam don't see me.
+it in G for Gee, I hope big clam don't see me.
+Let's

-is coming.
-Better get this song done quick.
+clam is coming.
+Better get this song quick.
 The Story

-of Reuben and His Strange Daughter in the Key of A.
+of Clamzo and His Strange Daughter in the Key of A.

 (I) Clamzo Clamzo